UWIT-IAM/gcp-docs/docs/new-ingress.md

 3. Now create the kubernetes secret using the combined cert and your key.
 This will create the correct yaml for use with the key and cert base64 encoded.
 This can take 5-10 minutes to sync with the GCP Load Blancer as it will refresh what it has if this secret is in use by a K8 Ingress service.
 If you make mistakes, resolving those can take up to 1hr.

-       create secret tls yourdomain-tls --key yourdomain.uw.edu.key --cert yourdomain.uw.edu.combined
+       kubectl create secret tls yourdomain-tls --key yourdomain.uw.edu.key --cert yourdomain.uw.edu.combined

-1. You should now see your new secret `kubectl get secrets`
+4. You should now see your new secret `kubectl get secrets`

 ### 2. Create the kubernetes Ingress Service